United States Preventive Services Task Force: Prostate cancer screening

 In the current recommendation published in 2018, the Task Force recommended that prostate-specific antigen (PSA)-based screening for prostate cancer screenings be an individual decision for men between the ages of 55 and 69.
 In 2018 the Task Force gave PCa screening a C recommendation.

 A final statement published in 2018 recommends basing the decision to screen on shared decision making in those 55 to 69 years old.
 It continues to recommend against screening in those 70 and older.
+Former U.S. President Joe Biden, last had a PSA test at age 71 and later found to have advanced metastatic prostate cancer at age 82, provoking controversy about the USPSTF PSA testing recommendations.

 History

-The initial USPSTF was created in 1984 as a 5 year appointment to "develop recommendations for primary care clinicians on the appropriate content of periodic health examinations" and was modelled on the Canadian Task Force on Preventive Health Care, established in 1976.
-This initial 5 year project concluded in 1989 with the release of their report, the Guide to Clinical Preventive Services.
+The initial USPSTF was created in 1984 as a 5-year appointment to "develop recommendations for primary care clinicians on the appropriate content of periodic health examinations" and was modelled on the Canadian Task Force on Preventive Health Care, established in 1976.
+This initial 5-year project concluded in 1989 with the release of their report, the Guide to Clinical Preventive Services.
 In July 1990, the Department of Health and Human Services reconstituted the Task Force to continue and update these scientific assessments of preventive services.